livewire/livewire/docs/javascript.md

 @endscript
 ```

-// Registering a one-off Alpine component
+Here's a more full example where you can do something like register a one-off Alpine component that is used in your Livewire component.

 ```blade
 <div>
     Counter component in Alpine: